malach-it/developers.boruta/docs/auth-framework-overview.md

+# OAuth 2.0 framework overview

 ## Context

 The [OAuth 2.0 authorization framework](https://datatracker.ietf.org/doc/html/rfc6749) was officially published as RFC 6749 in October 2012 by the Internet Engineering Task Force (IETF).

 The primary goal of this authorization framework was to provide a **secure** and **standardized** way for applications to obtain limited access to user accounts on an HTTP service, such as Facebook, GitHub, or Google.
 It was designed to work on the web but has since been adapted for application use.

 > This protocol enables users to grant third-party access to their web resources without sharing their passwords, thus enhancing security and convenience.

 OAuth 2.0 streamlined the process over its predecessor, OAuth 1.0, by simplifying the client-side scripting and offering multiple flows to cater to various application scenarios, from web applications running on a server to native mobile apps and desktop applications.